DataPowered/DataPowered.io_site/site/content/post/2020-04-14-post-getting-stuck-in-with-scrapy.md

 ## Systematically extracting info to serve up as a pandas DataFrame

-So now that we have a rough idea of how to use XPath and CSS selectors in Scrapy, we can target particular pieces of information within each offer.
+So now that we have a rough idea of how to use XPath and CSS selectors in `Scrapy`, we can target particular pieces of information from each offer.
 For (almost) any offer, we'll observe:

 * a title
 * a main offer message/text